tris/weatherflow_exporter/README.md

 ## Grafana dashboard

 TBD.
 You can get some inspiration from the
-[Mussel Rock Weather](https://mr.ethereal.net) dashboard, which this powers.
+[Mussel Rock Weather](https://mr.ethereal.net) dashboard, which is powered by this exporter.

 [Dave Schmid](https://github.com/lux4rd0) has also built some excellent dashboards as part of his own